-We have compiled useful online resources for researchers, patient partners, and, health care providers, including:
+We have compiled useful online resources for researchers, patient partners, health system decision-makers and health care providers, including:

 SPOR: Learn more about Canada’s Strategy for Patient-Oriented Research (SPOR) led by the Canadian Institutes of Health Research (CIHR).

 Other SUPPORT Units: Learn more about some of the other SPOR SUPPORT Units across the country by visiting their websites: Alberta, Saskatchewan, Manitoba, Ontario, Maritime (PEI, NB, NS), and Newfoundland and Labrador.

 Glossary of Terms: Our glossary includes our definitions of frequently-used terms and acronyms.

 CIHR Jargon Buster: A glossary that provides lay language definitions for frequently-used health research terms, including those related to Canada’s Strategy for Patient-Oriented Research (SPOR).

 It Starts With Me: A glossary that provides lay language definitions for clinical trials research.